Have you ever wondered how new antibiotics are discovered?

 Questions to Consider:

-Jessiās experience with antibiotic resistant bacteria made her curious about microbiology, and ultimately inspired her to go into a career in science.
+Jessi’s experience with antibiotic-resistant bacteria made her curious about microbiology.
 What experiences have you had that make you curious about science?

-Doctors and scientists often have to try new methods or treatments to find solutions for problems, and it took several tries over many years to find the right solution for Jessiās infection.
-Can you think of a time when your first solution didnāt work and you had to try again?
+It took several tries to find the right solution for Jessi’s infection.
+Can you think of a time when your first solution didn’t work and you had to try again?

-āWhat I went through in high school was tough, but I’m hoping that it can inspire someone.ā
+“What I went through in high school was tough, but I’m hoping that it can inspire someone.”

 Meet The Scientists